TobiWo/eth-duties/docs/contribute.md

 ## Requirements

-* `Python 3.10`
+* `Python 3.12 or higher`

-The tool explicitly needs `Python 3.10` as I use a feature which was just introduced with this version.

-`Python 3.11` will not work currently as the dependencies weren't updated for that version yet.

-In general it is recommended to work with virtual environments instead of a global python installation.
+* in general it is recommended to work with virtual environments instead of a global python installation.
 This is out of scope of this documentation.

 ## Installation

 Dependencies are organized and managed using poetry.
-Poetry itself needs `Python 3.7` or later.
+Poetry itself needs `Python 3.8` or later.

 My personal workflow to manage virtual environments is to use [miniconda/Anaconda](https://docs.conda.io/en/latest/miniconda.html), therefore the steps described are based on this toolchain.